Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Introduction

 \subsection{Organisation of the paper}

 In Section \ref{sec:notation} we introduce the standing notation for the remainder of the manuscript.
 To make the paper self-contained, in Section \ref{sec:preliminaries} we gather background definitions and notions.
 In particular Subsection \ref{subsec:UFG} contains details of the UFG condition, while Subsection \ref{subsec:geometry} covers basic definitions and standard results in differential geometry and (stochastic) control theory.
 In Section \ref{sec:geomofUFGprocesses} we exploit the existing theory of distributions of non-constant rank to produce both global and local results about the SDE \eqref{SDE}, under the UFG condition.
 In Section \ref{Sec4:global} we cover the {\em global} behaviour of the SDE, in Section \ref{sec:Coordinatechange} we study {\em local} properties.
 In Section \ref{sec:5} we introduce several results for UFG-diffusions.
 These results are quite general, in the sense that most of them valid under just the UFG condition.
 The following Section \ref{sec:non-autonomous} can be read independently of the rest of the manuscript: in this section we describe the long-time behaviour of hypoelliptic SDEs of non-autonomous type.
 The class of SDEs considered in Section \ref{sec:non-autonomous} is one for which the representation of the form ``ODE+SDE" is global.
 This is the first section where we address the problem of studying the basin of attraction of different invariant measures.
 In Section \ref{sec:longtimebehaviour} we instead study the long time behaviour of \eqref{SDE} in the general UFG case (in which the change of coordinates is only local).
-Finally, Section \ref{sec:8} is devoted to the study of the density of the process, via Malliavin calculus.
+Section \ref{sec:8} is devoted to the study of the density of the process, via Malliavin calculus.
+Finally, for ease of reading, we chose to relegate almost all the proofs to the appendix.
+In particular, Appendix \ref{AppendixA} contains some needed miscellaneous technical facts, Appendix \ref{sec:mainproofs} contains the proofs of all the statements contained in Section \ref{sec:preliminaries} to Section \ref{sec:8}.